-At the beginning of the school year, parent/guardians shall complete and submit a Student/Parent Emergency Form to be kept on file at the School.
+At the beginning of the school year, parent/guardians shall complete and submit a Student/Parent Emergency Form to be kept on file at the school.
 Parents/guardians will be asked to include the names of adult individuals to be contacted in case of an emergency if attempts to contact the parent/guardian fail.
-Any person listed as a Student/Parent Emergency Contact will also be considered to be authorized by the child's parent/guardian to regularly pick them up from school unless the parent/guardian indicates otherwise.
+Any person listed as an Emergency Contact will also be considered to be authorized by the child's parent/guardian to regularly pick them up from school unless the parent/guardian(s) indicates otherwise.
+Verbal changes to the emergency list will not be accepted, all changes must be submitted in writing on the Change of Address/Emergency Form.